mmackenzie-syd/ts-app/README.md

 6) Add type definitions to the following (and others as shown in the attached code): the stopwatch class state; the lap functional component and input properties; the delete callback function (return a void); add return types to each method of the stopwatch class; add typecheck to the setInterval handle property.

+7) Use object destructure on props input of Lap functional component.

 ### Suggestions for improvements

 1) I would use React Hooks, with useState and useEffect, as this is the replacement for the Class based code.